RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 {% include toc title="Table of Contents" %}

-If you need help for anything regarding this tutorial, please join [the RiiConnect24 Discord server](https://discord.gg/rc24) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).
+If you need help with anything regarding this tutorial, please join [the RiiConnect24 Discord server](https://discord.gg/rc24) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).
 {: .notice--info}

 ![RiiConnect24 Logo](/images/WiiRC24Logo.jpg)

 [RiiConnect24](https://rc24.xyz/) allows you to use discontinued services from WiiConnect24, which include the News, Forecast, Everybody Votes, Nintendo and Check Mii Out Channel, along with Wii Mail.

-The Unix Patcher is finally out!
-This means that users of macOS and all types of Linux distributions are able to natively use the RiiConnect24 Patcher.
-{: .notice--info}

 {% capture notice-1 %}
 This guide is for the original Wii only.